Emery | Reddy, PLLC: L&I FAQ

 Can I Sue L&I?

 You cannot sue L&I, even if you are unhappy with how they handle your claim.
-Washington state workers injured on the job cannot sue their employer for negligence; instead they must file a workers’ compensation claim with L&I. This is why Labor and Industries attorneys refer to workers’ compensation as a “no-fault system.”
+Washington state workers injured on the job cannot sue their employer for negligence; instead they must file a workers’ compensation claim with L&I. This is why workers’ compensation attorneys refer to workers’ compensation as a “no-fault system.”

 While you can’t sue your employer for a work injury, there is an exception to this rule in Washington state law under Action against employer for intentional injury RCW 51.24.020.
 These claims are not easy—the legal code requires that: